stefanocarpin/MRTP/README.md

 See https://github.com/stefanocarpin/MRTP/wiki/Installation-Intructions for instructions on what to install to run the examples presented in the textbook.

-To build the code examples, clone the repository,
+To build the code examples, open a shell, clone the repository,

     git clone https://github.com/stefanocarpin/MRTP